Queen Anne's School: Facilities

 Queen Anne's campus is a 35 acre site with landscaped gardens and playing fields immediately adjacent to the teaching and boarding accommodation.
 The facilities include a café for sixth formers and parents (opened 2009) and a Chapel, designed by Reginald Blomfield.
 In 2016, the school opened a new Sixth Form Centre.

 The Main Block and Chapel at Queen Anne's School are Grade II listed buildings.

 Sport

 Lacrosse, tennis, swimming and netball are major sports at Queen Anne's and there is provision for most other sports either at the school or at local clubs.
 The school has produced Olympic and national-level sportswomen.

 Music

 The school's own groups include: Chamber Choir, Consort Choir, Saxoholics, Saxability, Orchestra, Chamber Orchestra, Wind Quartet, Flute Group, Swing Band and Junior Wind Band.
 The Chamber Choir, Saxoholics and Consort Choir have performed in New York, London and Rome.

 Drama

 The school puts on three full-scale productions a year, and organises masterclasses and workshops with professional practitioners.

-Queen Anne's drama pupils have won places at the National Youth Theatre in London to train with professionals and places at RADA.

 In 2007, a Queen Anne's student featured in the St Trinians film.